 Let’s say you wanted to pay off your mortgage faster and had $200,000 left on a home worth $250,000.
 You have 20 years left on your term and want to pay off your home faster.
 You have excellent credit.

-You could refinance into a 15-year conventional fixed mortgage at an interest rate of 3.75% (4.227% APR) and have a monthly payment of $1,454.45.
+You could refinance to a 15-year mortgage with a fixed interest rate of 3.75% (4.227% APR) and have a monthly payment of $1,454.45.
 There are $7,057 in closing costs.
-However, by paying those closing costs and getting that rate you save more than $40,000 in interest.1
+However, by paying those closing costs and getting that rate, you’ll save over $40,000 in interest.

 On the other hand, if you were to lengthen your term to lower your payment, you would save every month, but you would end up paying more in interest.
 It doesn’t work this way in the real world, but let’s keep everything the same except the term.

-What Are the Costs of Refinancing?
+What Are The Costs Of Refinancing?

 Among the costs you can expect to pay are origination fees.
 These vary from lender to lender and depend on the type of loan you get.
-Other costs include:

 - Appraisal fees